torrior/cmpnt-ui/README.md

 # COMPENT.IO UI/UX components and FAQ

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.12.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` or `ng serve --open` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding